joramwessels/MGR/logbook.md

 **09:00-11:30** I restructured the code in `cnn.py` to fit my current understanding of Tensorflow and to solve the training issue.
 It caused a new error, `InvalidArgumentError: You must feed a value for placeholder tensor 'x_1' with dtype float`, while training the _second_ CV fold.
 I added a call to `tf.reset.default.graph()` which fixed the error, but accuracy results for train- and test set are now identical for every fold.
 The test function already included a graph reset.
 **13:00-14:00** Looked into Tensorflow RNN implementations.
 **14:00-16:00** Wrote most of the paragraph on drum & bass.
+**19:45-21:15** Finished the drum & bass part and wrote the intro to house